pbishnupuri/wuxc/README.md

 	- Full Stack project here, would require one of us to get an AWS instance (or use AWS Lambda, pretty genious stuff tbh)
 	- More JS and HTML/CSS/SCSS than Python/Java
 	- I second this project (Pratyay) I would like to work on my JS and backend skills.
+		- Some ideas that we can add to logarun
+			- customized workouts (search by workout name)
+			-

 - WUXC Pokemon
 	- Idek how we would do this, would probably have to go through Unity or something (C# I believe?)